 ProtonMail has reached out and pointed to a blog post from 2015, which suggests their email service will be "exempt",

 "The new laws could compel us to hand over data that we have, but ... any obligations for service providers to remove encryption wouldn’t apply because the encryption is applied by the end-user on their device, and not by ProtonMail."

-However, ProtonMail has not denied that they would be compelled to hand over unencrypted email sent or received via their email service, or if their VPN service will be forced to maintain and disclose user metadata and activity logs.We depend on the support of readers like you to fund research initiatives and product development.
+However, ProtonMail has not denied that they would be compelled to hand over unencrypted email sent or received via their email service, or if their VPN service will be forced to maintain and disclose user metadata and activity logs.Join the movement, help us change the world.
+Volunteers wanted.